umbraco/Umbraco.AuthorizedServices/README.md

 - `httpMethod` - the HTTP method to use for the request (e.g. `HttpMethod.Get`).

 There is also a type parameter:
-- `TResponse` - defines the strongly typed representation of the service method's response, that the raw response content will be deserialised into.
+- `TResponse` - defines the strongly typed representation of the service method's response, that the raw response content will be deserialized into.

 If you need to provide data in the request, as is usually the case for POST or PUT requests that required the creation or update of a resource, an overload is available: